Skip to Main Content

 Profile Image of Zack Baker

-Zack Baker View biography
+Zack Baker

 Zack Baker attended high school in Livingston, Montana, 52 miles north of Yellowstone.
 His love for the park started while snowshoeing and observing wildlife.
 At Montana State University in Bozeman, he earned a B.S. in plant science, but it was Yellowstone’s mammals that grabbed his interest.
 He led private wildlife watching, hiking, and photography trips, and drove snowcoaches in the winter.
 He joined up with Road Scholar in 2017 and is now the Program Director for Road Scholar at the University of Montana Western.

-Profile Image of Shauna Baron
+Profile Image of Louis Spencer

-You can find many of the books we recommend at the Road Scholar store on bookshop.org, a website that supports local bookstores.
+You can also find many of the books we recommend at the Road Scholar store on bookshop.org, a website that supports local bookstores.